In this post, I’m going to list down the best mobile website builders as well as review their features so you can easily pick your favorite.

 The 5 best mobile website builders include:

-With its highly customizable drag-and-drop editor, Wix is arguably the world’s most powerful website builder.
+With its highly customizable drag-and-drop editor, Wix is arguably the world’s most powerful website builder – after all, it came #1 in our highly-competitive best website builder test!
 It also comes with a great mobile editing interface that allows users to edit their websites on the go.

 When I started exploring the Wix mobile website builder I was interested to see if I could build an entire site without using the desktop version.
 As it turns out, I could.